This unit, designed to promote the study of racial integration, begins with learning about the true story of Ruby Bridges.

-Step 7: Continue modeling the process so that all students can see your reactions and reflections and follow along as you complete the double-entry journal.
+Step 7: Continue modeling the process so that all students can see your reactions and reflections and follow along as you complete the Double-Entry Journal printable.

-Step 8: For practice, have students work together as a class to fill in a bit more of the double-entry journal on the overhead.
+Step 8: For practice, have students work together as a class to fill in a bit more of the double-entry journal together.
 You record their thoughts for them.

 Step 9: Divide students into groups of three or four.
-As you continue reading The Story of Ruby Bridges, stop every few pages and ask students to record their items from text and thoughts, reactions and/or connections on their own copies of the double-entry journal.
+As you continue reading The Story of Ruby Bridges, stop every few pages and ask students to record their items from text and thoughts, reactions and/or connections on their own copies of the Double-Entry Journal printable.

 Step 10: Invite students in share their reactions with their group.

 Step 11: Continue reading and stopping periodically for reactions until the story is finished.